 Removing Conditions on Residence

 If your marriage is less than two years old at the time you are granted a green card, you will be designated a conditional permanent resident.
+USCIS will issue a two-year green card (instead of the normal 10-year green card).
 After two years as a conditional resident, you’ll need to file Form I-751, Petition to Remove Conditions on Residence, in order to convert to a lawful permanent resident with a 10-year green card.
 During the petition process, and possibly an I-751 interview, you’ll again need to provide evidence of your bona fide marriage.
-When you prepare for this process and proactively gather the documents that you’ll need, it’s very possible to avoid the I-751 interview.
+When you prepare for this process and proactively gather the documents that you’ll need, it’s very possible to avoid the interview.